Multi-Timeframe Confluence: A Framework for Better Analysis

 Once direction (higher TF) and momentum (medium TF) align:

-- Enter on pullbacks to support in uptrends
+- Observe pullbacks to support in uptrends

-- Enter on rallies to resistance in downtrends
+- Observe rallies to resistance in downtrends

 Practical Example: BTC Confluence Setup